Privacy & Security

 GLBA

 When you open a checking account, you likely click "Agree" on a long privacy notice without reading it.
-That document, standard across the industry, explicitly outlines the bank's right to collect, analyze, and often distribute your transactional data.
+That notice explains the categories of information the institution collects, why it uses them, the types of organizations it may share them with, and which choices may be available to you.

 The Anatomy of Your Financial Profile